What is SOFR?

 an awful lot of activity tied to a very small number of actual

-"Sofr is the most critical deliverable of ARCC 1.0.
-We all
+"SOFR is the most critical deliverable of ARCC 1.0.
+We

-talk about why we have got to be prepared for when Libor ends,
+all talk about why we have got to be prepared for when Libor

-but think about the Soft rate, on average it is $750 billion of
+ends, but think about the Soft rate, on average it is $750

-"Some $750 billion in daily volume makes Sofr the deepest,
+"Some $750 billion in daily volume makes SOFR the

-highest volume rates market in the world, bar none.
-A true
+deepest, highest volume rates market in the world, bar none.
+A

-benchmark didn’t exist until April 3.
-It is not
+true benchmark didn’t exist until April 3.
+It is

 towards something that is really good."